 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses, then 10% of the remaining amount shall be set aside as legal reserve.
-After setting aside or reversing a special reserve in accordance with related laws and competent authority, the appropriation of the remaining earnings, along with the accumulated unappropriated earnings, shall be proposed by the Board of Directors and resolved by the shareholders as dividends to shareholders. - B. For the Company's dividend policy, the shareholders' interest is given priority, and the Company's current and future development plans are considered, as well as domestic industry competition, investing environment, and capital needs.
+After setting aside or reversing a special reserve in accordance with related laws and competent authority, the appropriation of the remaining earnings, along with the accumulated unappropriated earnings, shall be proposed by the Board of Directors and resolved by the shareholders as dividends to shareholders.

+- B. For the Company's dividend policy, the shareholders' interest is given priority, and the Company's current and future development plans are considered, as well as domestic industry competition, investing environment, and capital needs.
 Dividends are distributed in the form of shares or cash.
 The general standards of the dividend distribution in the industry and capital market are used as the basis for distribution.
 However, cash dividends shall account for at least 10% of the total dividends.
 The form and ratio of distribution are subject to the actual net income and capital position and are proposed by the Board of Directors and resolved by shareholders. - C. Except for covering accumulated deficit, distributing dividends or increasing capital, the legal reserve shall not be used for any other purpose.
-Capitalization of or distributing dividends from the legal reserve is permitted, provided that the Company has no deficit and the balance of the reserve exceeds 25% of the Company's paid-in capital. - D. The deficit compensation for the year ended December 31, 2022 was resolved and approved by the shareholders in May 2023. - E. For the information relating to employees' compensation and directors' remuneration, refer to Note 6(21).
+Capitalization of or distributing dividends from the legal reserve is permitted, provided that the Company has no deficit and the balance of the reserve exceeds 25% of the Company's paid-in capital. - D. The deficit compensation for the year ended December 31, 2023 was resolved and approved by the shareholders in May 2024. - E. The deficit compensation for the year ended December 31, 2022 was resolved and approved by the shareholders in May 2023.